-I’ve got three little ones around that are constantly asking for treats.. so a simple way to give them yummy baked treats without the guilt is to make them vegan.
+I’ve got three little ones around that are constantly asking for treats.. so a simple way to give them yummy baked snacks without the guilt is to make them vegan.
 I’m a plant-based eater around here so I’m constantly looking for ways to get my kids to eat more plants, less dairy and meats, and of course more fiber!
-I’m realizing more and more how hard it is to get my kids to eat the recommended daily dose of fiber theses days.
-With a simple swap out of some ingredients, it’s easier than ever to give my kids a yummy treat with guilt-free ingredients.
+I’m realizing more and more how hard it is to get my kids to eat the recommended daily dose of fiber these days.
+With a simple swap out of some key ingredients, it’s easier than ever to give my kids a delicious treat with guilt-free ingredients.

 To start – preheat your oven to 400 degrees.
 When preheated, put your whole pumpkin on a cookie sheet and place it in the oven for about an hour.
-When it’s toasted brown and sunken in turn off your oven and take out your pumpkin.
-Let it cool and then cut it in half and scoop out the seeds.
-Then, scoop out all of the meat and put it in a large bowl and set aside.
+When it’s toasted brown and sunken in turn off your oven and take out your roasted pumpkin.
+Let it cool and then cut it in half and scoop out the pumpkin seeds.
+Then, scoop out all of the meat from the inside and put it in a large bowl and set aside.

 Preheat your oven to 350 degrees.
-Then, mix your flax and water and set aside.
+Mix your flax and water and set aside.
 Next, you’ll add in the pumpkin, oil, sugar, and flax mixture.
 Then add in all your dry ingredients and mix until smooth.

-While your bars are baking, start on your frosting.
+While the vegan pumpkin bars are baking, start on your frosting.
 Always start with your wet ingredients and then slowly add in your dry ingredients.
-If your mixture is too runny just add in more powdered sugar.
-Set aside until bars are cool and then frost your bars!
+If your frosting mixture is too runny just add in more powdered sugar.
+Set aside until the pumpkin bars are cool and then frost your delicious pumpkin treat!